RazvanAndreiCristea/RazvanAndreiCristea/README.md

 ###

-<p align="left">I am passionate about mathematics, physics, general culture but first of all programming.
+<p align="left">I am passionate about mathematics, physics, general knowledge but first of all programming.
   I am a quick learner, sociable, ambitious and dedicated to what I do.
   I like to write code especially in languages like C/C++ and Java, but I am also interested in the database side as well as in the embedded systems field where I used Arduino boards to see the differences between the software and the hardware side.</p>